static site checker

 Link options are only available on systems that

-support links.
+support filesystem links.

 --shadow.enable Enable shadowing (set by other shadow options).